ajaymah/React-Interview-Questions-Answers/README.md

 > Dont modify the orignal code, always ppass props down

 ## 10- What is Context API in React? ##
 React context api is a way to share data across component without passing pross manually.
+> [!NOTE]
+> when it use -- Avoiding props drilling
 ***Example:***
 ```
 import  { createContext } from 'react';